CPU-DS/CourseGraph/README_en.md

 ## 🛠️ Contributing, Protocol and Citation

-[PR](https://github.com/CPU-DS/CourseGraph/pulls) and [Issues](https://github.com/CPU-DS/CourseGraph/issues) are welcome, as well as any form of contribution
+[PR](https://github.com/CPU-DS/CourseGraph/pulls) and [Issues](https://github.com/CPU-DS/CourseGraph/issues) are welcome, as well as any form of contribution.

 This project is open-sourced under the MIT license.
-If you find CourseGraph helpful for your work, please refer to [CITATION.cff](CITATION.cff) or click the `Cite this repository` button on the right side of the Repository to cite.
+If you find CourseGraph helpful for your work, please refer to [CITATION.cff](CITATION.cff) (or click the `Cite this repository` button on the right side of the Repository) to cite.